 Many of our most vulnerable, challenging, and disadvantaged pupils make equal or better progress in music compared to other groups.
 Some of our SEN and PP pupils make exceptional progress in music and are challenged to develop their ideas and playing skills further.

-All children have music once a week and participate in a range of musical activities including singing, composing and performing using a variety of tuned and untuned instruments and in a variety of musical styles.
+Our children participate in a range of musical activities including singing, composing and performing using a variety of tuned and untuned instruments and in a variety of musical styles.
 Lessons are carefully planned and adapted to suit all pupils' needs to ensure every child receives a well-rounded music education.
 Music lessons at Upton Junior School have varied challenging activities which engage the children to maximum effect based on their ability (much more than just hitting a triangle, or playing one note on the recorder as a whole class every lesson!)
 Please see each year groups’ curriculum termly overview for the current music topic.
 All children are encouraged to bring in (if not available in class) any instrument that they may be learning outside of class work.
 We have several pupils who bring in their guitars, recorders, we even have clarinet, flute and some even their own drumsticks!
 If there is an appropriate activity where the children's own instrument can be used then they will be encouraged to use it for particular tasks.

 The children have opportunities to extend their musical learning outside of the classroom in the playground with tuned and un-tuned percussion instruments available as well as pictures of the instrument sections of the orchestra to keep them familiar.
 Pupils can enjoy the challenge of playing new pieces reading from the notation white board in the playground.
 They can also enjoy music technology out and about through use of the irig Keyboard and ipad air 2.